Kayi626/Vulns/README.md

 # Vulns
-A Repo for Storing Discovered Vulns
+A Repo for Storing Discovered Vulns:
+1. FumaSoft SQL Injection